-- Encourage the maintenance of housing units to safeguard the health, safety, and welfare of Town residents. - 2.
-Encourage residential development that establishes a variety of lot sizes, dwelling types, densities, and price points. - Support residential design with transportation in mind. - 4.
+- Encourage the maintenance of housing units to safeguard the health, safety, and welfare of Town residents - Encourage residential development that establishes a variety of lot sizes, dwelling types, densities, and price points. - 3.
+Support residential design with transportation in mind. - 4.
 Work with the County to ensure that the sanitary guidelines under Comm.
-83 are being followed. - Work with the County to ensure that the standards of the shoreland, wetland, and floodplain overlay zoning districts are being conformed with. - 6.
+83 are being followed. - 5.
+Work with the County to ensure that the standards of the shoreland, wetland, and floodplain overlay zoning districts are being conformed with. - 6.
 Work with County and state agencies to build awareness of housing programs available to Town residents. - 7.
-Match land use intensity with available infrastructure. - Match new land uses to adjacent existing uses, structuring transitions between land use types that minimize any potential conflicts.

-- 9. New development will be encouraged to meet the needs of the Town. - 10.
-Encourage the use of new housing units for year-round occupancy. - Encourage the preservation of existing housing structures to protect the Town's rural character and enhance community health, safety, and welfare. - 12.
+Match land use intensity with available infrastructure. - Match new land uses to adjacent existing uses, structuring transitions between land use types that minimize any potential conflicts. - 9.
+New development will be encouraged to meet the needs of the Town. - 10.
+Encourage the use of new housing units for year-round occupancy. - 11.
+Encourage the preservation of existing housing structures to protect the Town's rural character and enhance community health, safety, and welfare. - 12.
 Encourage maintenance of identified historical housing structures to preserve the town's heritage. - 13.
 Manage the location of residential growth. - 14.
 Use the Future Land Use Plan when making development decisions to ensure the availability of land for construction of residential units to meet the projected population demands. - 15.
 Enforce existing zoning regulations on a consistent basis. - 16.
-Adopt a policy that requires a designated amount of affordable housing. - Utilize a density-bonus system to encourage developers to include affordable housing in new developments. - Maintain residential areas and especially higher density development in close proximity to services, school, and other community facilities. - Locate multi-family units in different areas of the community so as not to congregate them in a few locations. - 20.
-Ensure that housing demand does not outstrip capacity. - 21.
-Identify potential expansion areas to accommodate residential development. - 22.
-Encourage employers to provide housing options on island for seasonal employees. - 23.
+Encourage a designated amount of affordable housing. - Utilize a density-bonus system to encourage developers to include affordable housing in new developments. - Maintain residential areas and especially higher density development in close proximity to services, school, and other community facilities. - Locate multi-family units in different areas of the community so as not to congregate them in a few locations.

+- 20. Ensure that housing demand does not outstrip capacity. - 21.
+Identify potential expansion areas to accommodate residential development. - $22. \ \ \, \text{Encourage employers to provide housing options on island for seasonal employees}.$ - 23.
 Maintain a local site plan review process. - 24.
 Encourage more housing to locate near the downtown area.

-Sche edule 2006 to 2011 to 2016 to 2021 to Impleme entation Action Items 2010 2015 2020 2025 Responsible Entity 1.
-Develop guidelines (recommendations) for residential development that will maintain the Town's rural character. Х Plan Commission 2.
-Seek planning funds to conduct a study to determine the feasibility of and developer/owner interest in downtown housing development/redevelopment Х Town Board 3.
-See funding to establish a home-improvement grant program. Х Town Board 4. • 5.
-Investigate the possibility of creating affordable single or multi-family housing on Town owned land. х Town Board
+2006 2011 2016 2021 to to to to Impleme entation Action Items 2010 2015 2020 2025 Responsible Entity 1.
+Develop guidelines (recommendations) for residential development that will maintain the Town's rural character. х X Plan Commission 2.
+Seek planning funds to conduct a study to determine the feasibility of and developer/owner interest in downtown housing development/redevelopment х X Town Board 3.
+See funding to establish a home-improvement grant program. Х X Town Board/Ashland County 4.
+Investigate the possibility of creating affordable single or multi-family housing on Town owned land. х X Town Board